SJamesss/FinanceGPT/README.md

 ## Overview

-BankStatementGPT is a Streamlit-based web application that allows users to:
+FinanceGPT is a Streamlit-based web application that allows users to:
 - Upload bank statements in PDF format
 - Get automated analysis of transactions
 - Chat with an AI assistant about their financial data